Ahkeem Rose: Grimsby Town

 In December 2016, Rose had a two week trial at EFL League Two club Grimsby Town.
 He signed an 18-month contract on 20 December 2016.
 Rose signed a new two-year contract on 26 June 2018.
 He made his first-team debut on 14 August 2018 coming on as a substitute in the 83rd minute against Rochdale in the EFL Cup.

 On 6 September 2018, Rose joined Boston United on an initial one-month loan.
 He made three appearances and scored two goals for Boston, before returning to Grimsby on 6 October 2018.

 Rose made his League Two debut on 6 October 2018, coming on in the 77th minute as a substitute in a 2–0 home win against Port Vale.
 He scored his first professional league goal on 17 November 2018, after coming off the substitutes bench in the 80th minute.
 With 4 minutes to go he rifled the ball into the top left corner, securing a 1–0 win for his team against Crawley Town.

 Dover Athletic

 On 7 September 2020, Rose signed for National League club Dover Athletic.
 Rose made his debut for the club on the opening day of the campaign, replacing Ade Azeez in the 73 minute of a 1-0 victory over Notts County.
 He scored his first goal on 16 January 2021, getting the equaliser in an eventual 3–1 defeat to Wrexham.
 Following's Dover's decision to not play any more matches in the 2020–21 season, made in late January, and subsequent null and voiding of all results, on 5 May 2021 it was announced that Rose was out of contract and had left the club.

 Weymouth

 On 13 July 2021, Rose joined National League side Weymouth.
 On 1 December 2021, he was sent out on a one-month loan deal to Southern Football League Premier Division South side Wimborne Town.

+In May 2023 Rose announced on social media that he was leaving Weymouth after two years.

+Ayr United

+On 24 July 2023, Rose joined Scottish Championship club Ayr United on a two-year deal.

+Hereford

+On 7 August 2024, Rose returned to English football with Hereford, joining the National League North club on a short-term contract.
+A month later, on 9 September, it was announced that Rose had extended his stay at the club.
+This came the same day that strike partner Montel Gibson had left the club.
+He scored on his debut for The Bulls, a late equaliser in a 1–1 league draw away against Chorley on 17 August.
+Upon leaving the club, he had scored four goals in 30 appearances in all competitions.

+Hednesford Town

+On 4 February 2025, Hereford announced on their official website that Rose had signed for Northern Premier League Division One West club Hednesford Town.